gangyistudios/firestore_counter_app/README.md

 # Firestore Counter App

-A Firestore Hello World using the Flutter Counter Starter App, including Local Firestore Emulator config.
+A Firestore Hello World using the Flutter Counter Starter App, with setup for the Local Firebase Firestore Emulator.

 ## Getting Started